 One rider that can be added to a term life insurance policy is a return of premium rider.
 This protects the insured in the event they outlive the term of the policy.

-For example, imagine a 46-year-old individual purchased a 20-year term life insurance policy at the age of 20.
+For example, imagine a 46-year-old individual who purchased a 20-year term life insurance policy at the age of 20.
 This person would have outlived their 20-year term policy by six years if they did not purchase another policy.

 Some people believe this creates an unfavorable scenario when that individual lives beyond the 20-year term and forfeits all of the premiums they paid over 20-years.
 Using this example, let’s calculate the math.